 13. Should the work be accepted onto the shortlist, reference should be made to this on the book cover using TRIP branding.
 The submitting publisher should bring this requirement to the attention of the literary agent.

 14. Should the work be accepted onto the shortlist, the author is expected to make every effort to attend the Prize Ceremony in person.
-This will be held in October 2024 in London.
+This will be held in late October/early November 2025 in London.

 15. In submitting an entry, all publishers agree to uphold the rules of the Prize.